PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

 That's it.
 Congratulation.
-You made your baby steps in the fascinating world of tomorrow's Internet.
+Now you also made your baby steps in the fascinating world of tomorrow's Internet.